 - It supports your brand

 If your content doesn’t tick any of those three boxes or at least strike a good balance between them, rest assured that your employees will not share your content – it’ll look uninteresting, spammy, and unlike them.

 4) Employee Advocacy Tools:

 There are several employee advocacy tools out there.
-Do you really one?
+Do you need one?
 Not necessarily.